turingschool-examples/code_retreat/README.md

 During each work session you will pair program with another developer.
 Sessions may have one or more constraints that you're strongly encouraged to follow.

-### The Robot Simulator

 Included in this repo is a `robot_test.rb` that will guide you through building a robot simulator.

+### `Robot`

+Create a Robot which:

-* The robot has coordinates on an x,y plane that specify her location
+* has coordinates on an x,y plane that specify her location
-* The robot has a bearing of north, south, east, or west
+* has a bearing of north, south, east, or west
-* The robot can turn left and right
+* can turn left and right
-* The robot can advance
+* can advance

+### `RobotSimulator`

 Beyond the robot itself, there shall be a `RobotSimulator` which can...

-* Place a robot at an arbitrary coordinate with a bearing
+* place a robot at an arbitrary coordinate with a bearing
-* Take an instruction string like `"LARA"` and cause a robot to turn left, advance, turn right, and advance.
+* take an instruction sequence like `"LARA"` and cause a robot to turn left, advance, turn right, and advance.

+### Other Classes

 Outside of `Robot` and `RobotSimulator`, you're welcome to create any classes/modules that are helpful to your implementation.